 Measuring your PD

-If a PD as measured by an professional optometrist is unavailable, its also possible to measure it yourself by following the steps below.
+We strongly recommend that you have an Optician measure your PD professionally, particularly for stronger prescription but it is possible to measure it yourself, by following the steps below.
 You will need a light room, a mirror and a ruler with millimeter (mm) measurements.